Sustainable Weight Loss: 12 Key Habits

 1. Choose Whole, Nutrient-Rich Foods

-These essential nutrients and help you feel full longer.
+These essential nutrients help you feel full longer.
 They naturally support your metabolism and prevent overeating.

 Choose fresh fruits, vegetables, lean proteins, whole grains, and healthy fats instead of packaged or fast food to balance your blood sugar and keep cravings under control.

-• Focus on lean proteins, whole grains, fruits, and vegetables.
+• Focus on eating lean proteins, whole grains, fruits, and vegetables.

 • Limit processed foods and added sugars.